bolu-atx/rustlings/README.md

 # Rustlings Exercise

 This repo is updated with my solutions to various exercises in the source repo.
+Note - I do not guarantee that my solutions are the most optimal or the most idiomatic rust.

 My Progress:
 - [x] collections (hashmap, vec)
 - [x] clippy
 - [x] enums